The Military Philosophers

 The Military Philosophers is the ninth of Anthony Powell's twelve-novel sequence A Dance to the Music of Time.
 First published in 1968, it covers the latter part of Nicholas Jenkins' service in World War II.
+It is the last in Powell's war trilogy, and Jenkins is assigned to a War Office Section with the Allies of World War II.